TopologyMapping/network-security/scripts/classify-orgs-and-cves/README.md

 The installation of PyTorch varies among operating systems and hardware (e.g. if you have CUDA support or not).
 It is highly recommended to install the CUDA version, as it provides a significant performance uplift.

-Follow the recommended installations instructions for your configuration: [Installing PyTorch locally](https://pytorch.org/get-started/locally/).
+Follow the recommended installation instructions for your configuration: [Installing PyTorch locally](https://pytorch.org/get-started/locally/).

 *After installing a compatible version of PyTorch for your system*, install the last dependencies by running: